Training Programs

 University of Alberta

-Michelle Siqueira (Substance Use and Mental Health module)
+Michelle Siqueira (Substance Use & Mental Health)

 University of Saskatchewan

-Joan Pelletier (Indigenous module)
+Joan Pelletier (Indigenous)

 University of Manitoba

-Keith Da Silva (Children module)
+Keith Da Silva (Children)

 Western University

-Sonica Singhal (Domestic Violence and Abuse module)
+Sonica Singhal (Domestic Violence & Abuse)

 University of Toronto

-Bishoy Yacoub and Melvin Schwartz (Elderly module)
+Bishoy Yacoub and Melvin Schwartz (Geriatrics & Long-Term Care)

 McGill University

-Lindsay James (People with Disabilities module)
+Lindsay James (People with Disabilities)

-Heather Doucette (Newcomers & Refugees module)
+Heather Doucette (Newcomers & Refugees)

 Dalhousie University